-About 30 minutes north is Playa Ostional, a remote black sand beach that is only really frequented by surfers.
-If you are visiting between May and December you will have the chance to see hundreds of Oliver Ridley turtles coming to nest on the beach.
+About 30 minutes north is Playa Ostional, a remote black sand beach that surfers only really frequent.
+If you are visiting between May and December, you will have the chance to see hundreds of Oliver Ridley turtles coming to nest on the beach.

 This can happen in such abundance that the turtles have to crawl over each other to get around.
 It’s an incredible thing to experience and well worth the short ride.

 Playa Guiones has some great waves and is an excellent place to learn how to surf.
-The waves closer to the shore and perfect for learning to hop up and once you’ve mastered that, you can paddle on out to the bigger sets out the back.
+The waves are closer to the shore and perfect for learning to hop up, and once you’ve mastered that, you can paddle on out to the bigger sets out the back.

-There are lots of places that offer surf lessons and one of the best is Juan Surfos, it’s best to book a lesson in advance but if you’re only after a board you can show up anytime.
+Many places offer surf lessons, and one of the best is Juan Surfos; it’s best to book a lesson in advance, but if you’re only after a board, you can show up anytime.

 The Nosara River runs down into the sea just north of Playa Guiones.
 It’s full of birdlife, cayman crocodiles, mangrove channels and is well worth a sunset paddle.

 Experience Nosara will pick you up, take you to the river and show you all the wildlife on offer while you row around in your kayak.